HELPFUL RESOURCES

 DEED SERVICES

 Remember, if you have real estate, you must transfer that real estate to your living trust.
 Simply listing your real estate (or any other asset) on a "Schedule of Assets" is not sufficient.
-A new deed needs to be filed (along with any applicable tax forms).
-We recommend the following services that can prepare and file new deeds for you.
+A new deed needs to be recorded (along with any applicable tax forms).
+We recommend the following services that can prepare and record new deeds for you.

 Use code "Mansour" for $10 off